 Anthony’s older brother Johan is also a professional footballer.
 The France Under-20 international is at Israeli team Maccabi Petah Tikva.

 The Manchester United striker has a daughter called Toto with his ex-wife Samantha.
 The pair ended their relationship in 2016.

 • Anthony started his youth career at the same club as Arsenal legend Thierry Henry and ex-Manchester United defender Patrice Evra.

 • Evra gave Martial a pair of his football boots when the striker was 12.

 • At the age of 12, Martial had a trial with Manchester City before he ended up moving to Lyon.

-• Before signing for United, Martial had courted interest from Chelsea, Tottenham Hotspur and Valencia.
+• Before signing for Manchester United, Martial had attracted interest from the likes of Chelsea FC, Tottenham Hotspur and Valencia.

 • Martial has regularly been dubbed the ‘next Thierry Henry’.
 Of course, both Martial and Henry were born in the same region in France and both played for Monaco.